Statistics for Corpus Linguists

 This theorem is fundamental to Bayesian statistics.

-Example 2 Using the framenet data, we will compute the probabilities:
+Example 2 (Conditional probability) Using the genitive data, we will compute the probabilities:

 mutate(prob = n / sum(n)) %>%